,

 • A high quality delivery of physical education will have a positive impact on young people’s physical, social and cognitive development, their well-being and their overall level of achievement not only in PE but across other areas of study.
 Physical education is not merely about developing athletic skills, it is a holistic approach to nurturing the mind and body.
 Through well-crafted lessons, interactive activities, and a supportive environment, our students not only learn essential motor skills but also gain valuable life skills.

-• School Sport experiences such as Level 1 and 2 competitions give students an opportunity to further improve their sporting skills, strengthens their social connections, improves confidence and builds character.
+• School Sport experiences such as Level 1 and 2 competitions give students an opportunity to further improve their sporting skills, strengthen their social connections, improve confidence and build character.

 • Having structured play in the playground at break and lunch time gives more children the opportunity to practice their sporting skills and this impacts their behaviour and levels of engagement in a more positive way and it also promotes our PRIDE rules.
 Having more stimulating activities during breaks increases their physical activity and strengthens positive social links.

-• Extra curricular activities such as those delivered by Sports Coaches (Cycling and Cricket) have a great impact on the children’s lifelong skills, it promotes good habits for life as well as equipping children with new skills.
+• Extra curricular activities such as those delivered by Sports Coaches (Cycling, assemblies and workshops) have a great impact on the children’s lifelong skills, it promotes good habits for life as well as equipping children with new skills.
 Children will benefit greatly from being exposed to a wider variety of experiences in their school life, this is very enriching and inspiring.

 All Students have received training on water confidence as well as how to swim effectively on three different strokes: Frontcrawl, Backstroke and Breastroke (body positioning, stroke development, full stroke and breathing)